wp-plugins/autoptimize/readme.txt

 === Autoptimize ===
 Contributors: futtta, turl
-Tags: css, html, javascript, js, optimize, speed, cache, data-uri, aggregate, minimize, performance, pagespeed Requires at least: 2.7
+Tags: css, html, javascript, js, optimize, speed, cache, data-uri, aggregate, minimize, performance, pagespeed, booster, multisite
+Requires at least: 2.7
 Tested up to: 3.6
 Stable tag: 1.6.2

-Autoptimize is a WordPress plugin that speeds up your website, and helps you save bandwidth.
+Autoptimize speeds up your website and helps you save bandwidth by aggregating and minimizing JS and CSS.

 == Description ==

 Autoptimize makes optimizing your site really easy.
 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.

-I also recommend using WP Super Cache in conjuction with Autoptimize to speed up your blog.
+I also recommend using [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) in together with Autoptimize to allow blog pages themselves (the HTML) to be cached as well.

 == Installation ==